diescalo/rst_test/doc/getting_started_with_xbee_python_library.rst

 XBee Python library software
 ````````````````````````````

-The XBee Python library is also installed with
+The best way to install the XBee Python library is with the
+`pip <https://pip.pypa.io/en/stable>`_ tool (which is what Python uses to
+install packages).
+Note, this comes with Python in recent versions.

-`pip <https://pip.pypa.io/en/stable>`_.
-To install the library, simply run this
-command in your terminal application:
+To install the library, simply run this command in your terminal application:

 .. code::

-  $ pip install xbee-python-library
+  $ pip install digi-xbee

 It will download and install the library automatically in your Python
 interpreter.